ocf/mkdocs/docs/staff-docs/infrastructure/kubernetes/getting-started.md

 2. Run `kubectl auth whoami`
 3. :D

+By default this targets the staging cluster, but you can pass `--context=dna` to target production if you have access.

 (Currently only ocfroot can interact with the cluster, but we're working on a staging environment)

 If your command hangs, you likely need a Kerberos ticket (i.e. run `kinit`).
 Alternatively, you could copy the contents of the `$KUBECONFIG` file to your `~/.kube/config` and add the `--no-browser` flag.
 If you want to connect from your own device, just copy our configuration and it should work as is.
 For more information on configuring auth, please see the [kubelogin documentation](https://github.com/int128/kubelogin/).